 For many people, work is a high-pressure environment that affects mental health.
 For others, work is not overly stressful, yet other aspects of life push into the workday and make it hard to focus and deliver.

 Here are some of the risk factors that can put a big strain on mental health at work:

 Lack of support: A workplace that does not provide adequate support, both professional and personal, may soon find that employees are overwhelmed, unproductive, and stressed.
 16% of workers report having quit a job because it was too stressful.

 Poor management: Bad management practices are a key factor in workplace stress and anxiety.
 Having a bad boss is basically disastrous for employees: 50% say they have left a job because of a bad manager.

-Lack of work-life balance: Flexible work hours, adequate vacation days, and mental health days are all critical to support work-life balance that leads to better mental health.
-This is especially important for women – women employed full-time are twice as likely to have a common mental health disorder as full time employed men.
+Lack of work-life balance: Flexible work hours, adequate vacation days, and mental health days are all critical to support a work-life balance that leads to better mental health.
+This is especially important for women – women employed full-time are twice as likely to have a common mental health disorder as full-time employed men.

 The Problem: Mental health issues affect employees and the business

 Mental health at work is a two-way street.
 When employees suffer from mental health issues, then the business is affected too.
 A WHO study revealed that the global economy loses $1 trillion every year due to anxiety and depression among workers.
 Why does this happen?
 There’s many reasons.